liux2/image_matching/README.md

 ├── Pipfile.lock
 ├── README.md
 ├── imageMeta.db
+├── img/
-├── img/          # data directory that stores the photo from flickr dataset ├── scripts/      # scripts for automation
+|   ├── images/       # data directory that stores the photo from flickr dataset
+|   └── captions.csv  # caption of the images
+├── scripts/          # scripts for automation
 ├── results/          # results of the query
 └── src/              # Srouce code
 ```

 ### Dataset